denlai-mshk/teamsgpt-azureopenai/README.md

 *Hints: You can accelerate the application process by using the Azure subscription under enterprise agreement.
 The App Service deployed with your free Azure subscription can send AOAI API to the granted AOAI resources that deployed with your enterprise Azure subscription.*

 ## Install Teams Toolkit
 - You can either use your favorite Dev IDE like Visual Studio Code or Visual Studio.
 Both of them support Teams Toolkit.
-If you prefer Javascipt programming, go for VSC whereas C# for VS. Check it out here for corresponding installation guides
+If you prefer Javascipt programming, go for VSC whereas C# for VS. Check it out over here for corresponding installation guides
   - [Visual Studio Code / Typescript](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/install-teams-toolkit?tabs=vscode&pivots=visual-studio-code#install-teams-toolkit-for-visual-studio)
   - [Visual Studio / C#](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/install-teams-toolkit?tabs=vscode&pivots=visual-studio#install-teams-toolkit-for-visual-studio)
+- this repo\bot-sso uses Teams Toolkit Release version 4.2.4
+- If you installed Toolkit Release Preversion 4.99.2 (aka v5.0), please use another folder repo\bot-sso-v5 and refer to another [README-TeamsToolkitv5.md](https://github.com/denlai-mshk/teamsgpt-azureopenai/blob/main/README-TeamsToolkitv5.md) instead.

 *Hints: Javascript is preferred as AOAI API library only available with Python (Preview) and with Node.js ([from Github community](https://github.com/1openwindow/azure-openai-node)) at this moment (~March 2023)*

 ## Create a new Teams Project and start debugging in local environment